 Modern Hebrew is a fusion of old and new, native and foreign.
 Between the end of the Biblical period and the beginning of Modern Hebrew, there exists a gap of roughly two thousand years during which Hebrew was used exclusively as a literary and liturgical language, and was not used as a spoken language.
 It was taught mostly for religious purposes but had no native speakers.

 When the revival of the Modern Hebrew language started towards the end of the 19th century, people soon realized that Biblical Hebrew could not be the sole source for vocabulary needed for modern daily life.
-A need to supplemental Hebrew vocabulary arose.
+A need to supplement Hebrew vocabulary arose.
 Vocabulary items that did not exist in the Bible were supplemented by other sources, such as religious texts and medieval poetry.
 At times, additional sources needed to be created or borrowed and were formed using already existing forms and compiled with the linguistic principles of Biblical Hebrew.

-Courses offered through the Department of Near Eastern Studies introduce our students to the culture, language and literature of modern Israel.
+Courses offered through the department introduce our students to the culture, language and literature of modern Israel.
 The courses support students at their current level of Hebrew but also focus on continuing the development and enhancement of the student's command of grammar as well as writing, reading, speaking, and comprehension.

 Opportunities available outside the classroom:

 Cornell offers opportunities to study abroad (a semester or a year) in Israel at Hebrew University, Tel-Aviv University, Haifa University and Ben-Gurion University.
 Visit the Office of Global Learning website for details on studying abroad in Israel.
 Watch a video of what Israel has to offer.

 Modern Hebrew courses offered by the department: